7 Seeds

 7 Seeds (stylized as 7SEEDS) is a Japanese manga series written and illustrated by Yumi Tamura.
-It is set in a post-apocalyptic future, long enough after a meteorite hits Earth that new species have evolved, and follows the struggles of five groups of young adults to survive after they are revived from cryonic preservation.
+Set in a post-apocalyptic future, 7 Seeds takes place in an unspecified number of years after a meteorite hits Earth, where new species have evolved, and follows the struggles of five groups of young adults to survive after they are revived from cryonic preservation.
 The title comes from five groups of individuals in cryogenic chambers along with supplies, called "seeds", laid down by the Japanese government.

 The manga was originally serialized in Shogakukan's Bessatsu Shōjo Comic magazine, premiering in the November 2001 issue; it transferred to Flowers magazine in April 2002, where it ran until its conclusion in May 2017.
 Shogakukan collected the individual chapters into 35 bound volumes.

 An original net animation (ONA) adaptation, produced by Gonzo and directed by Yukio Takahashi, was announced in November 2018.
 The first season was released worldwide on Netflix in June 2019.
 A second season produced by Studio Kai premiered on 26 March 2020.

 In 2007, 7 Seeds won the 52nd Shogakukan Manga Award for the shōjo category.
 Including digital sales, it has sold more than six million copies in Japan.

 Story

 When astronomers predict that the Earth will be hit by a meteorite, the world leaders meet to develop a plan for human survival called the Seven Seeds project.
 Each country agrees to preserve numbers of healthy young people through cryogenics, which will allow them to survive the devastation of the impact.
 After a computer determines that Earth is once again safe for human life, it will revive each group.
 The Japanese government creates five groups of survivors named Winter, Spring, Summer A, Summer B, and Fall.
 Each group consists of seven members, who are not told about what will happen before they are placed in cryonic preservation, and one adult guide who is trained in wilderness survival.
 These groups are scattered across Japan: the Summer groups in southern and northern Kyūshū, Fall in western Honshū, Spring in central Honshū near Tokyo, and Winter in Hokkaidō.

-Awoken from the cryogenic sleep many years later, the young men and women find themselves amidst a hostile environment bare of any human life.
+Awoken from the cryogenic sleep many years later, the young men and women find themselves amidst a hostile environment fully absent of any human life apart from themselves.
 Their former home country Japan has greatly changed.
 Completely alone, they must depend only on themselves to survive in the new world.